-Started by two women in 1934, the West Hartford Art League has grown into a regional arts organization that offers year-round classes, monthly exhibitions, and events that make art accessible as we take art out of our galleries and bring it into the community.
+Started by two women in 1934, the West Hartford Art League has grown into a regional arts organization.
+We offer year-round classes, monthly exhibitions, and events that make art accessible as we take art out of our galleries and bring it into the community.
 We owe our start and the vision to have an organization where artists could meet, learn and become inspired to Mrs. Rebecca Field Jones, a sculptress and painter, and Mrs. Gertrude Patterson, a portrait painter and art teacher.

 Ten years later, the town offered the adjacent Buena Vista Clubhouse to us for use as a second gallery and classroom facility.
 We renovated this building as well for additional classroom and gallery space.
-The Clubhouse, along with the Saltbox and School House now comprise the Art Leagues grounds.
+The Clubhouse, along with the Saltbox and Schoolhouse now comprise the Art Leagues grounds.
 Restored and operated by the Art League, they are all part of West Hartford’s Historic District.

 Started as a volunteer based organization, the Art League now employs a staff that includes an Executive Director, registrar, gallery assistant and book-keeper and is supported by the work of the many volunteers who help hang our exhibits, staff our fundraising events, sit on our Board of Directors, and serve on our committees.

 Our monthly exhibitions are free and open to the public and include work by local, regional and national artists.
 Our membership has grown to over 700 members from 51 communities in Connecticut.
 In addition to year round classes, we run a summer art camp every July that serves over 200 children.

 The West Hartford Art League is a 501 (c) 3 organization.